 The lesser galago uses flat feet discs in their legs and hands as a way to draw tree-dwelling primates and branches, capable of leaving great distances, however, sometimes they walk bilaterally or on all fours to the ground.

-The lesser galago is lonely forgers, but they meet at night and sleep in groups of about 6 during the day, and alls calls are a big part of galagos life, and there are 18 separate calls.
+The lesser galago is lonely forgers, but they meet at night and sleep in groups of about 6 during the day, and all calls are a big part of Galagos life, and there are 18 separate calls.

 Other Recommended Reading